 The Beautiful Names of Allah Exhibition also shows as a popular museum to visit in Madinah.

 From my experience trying to visit museums in Saudi Arabia, I advise double-checking the opening times before visiting as they can seem to open and close whenever they want.

 Related Post: Are you visiting Jeddah before Madinah?
 If so, read my post on how to get from Jeddah to Madinah via bus, train & flight!

-For all of the other things to see in Madinah and popular Madinah attractions I am going to recommend that you use the Hop-On, Hop-Off Tourist Bus that runs in Medina.
+For all of the other things to see in Madinah, things to do in Madinah and for sightseeing in Madinah, I am going to recommend that you use the Hop-On, Hop-Off Tourist Bus that runs in Medina.